wilsonmar/WebSockets/JMeter.md

 pip install --requirement=requirements.txt
 ```

+## <a name="JMeterUI"> JMeter UI Run</a>
+1) Run a command or terminal window.

+2) Invoke the JMeter UI by typing in `Jmeter`.

+  On the PC this invokes <strong>Jmeter.bat</strong>.

+  Wait for the JMeter window to appear.

+  WARNING: Do not dismiss the command/terminal window which invoked JMeter.

+3) Select menu Open.

+4) Navigate to the sample test plan.

+5) Run the test from the JMeter UI one of several ways:

+  * Click the Run button
+  * Select menu Run | Start
+  * Press command + R.

+6) During the run, at the upper-right corner in the gray bar is "0/1".

 ## <a name="RunBatch"> Run in Batch Mode</a>
 JMeter is often invoked automatically by a continuous integration tool such as Jenkins.